arkin0x/cyberspace/readme.md

 ### Reality is a permissionless thermodynamic protocol.

-This is what makes doing these things in real life different from doing them in a video game.
+This is what makes doing things in real life different from doing them in a video game.

 A video game is not permissionless.
 You need permission from abstract rules (coded logic) to play and perform actions in a video game.
 Furthermore, the video game has no thermodynamic constraints on the virtual actions you can take.
 The actions you take are abstract, and governed by abstract rules enforced by a centralized controller, which is subject to bias and can be tricked with clever abstract logic (hacked).
 Abstract actions you take in a video game have little value or impact on reality (aside from how people feel about those actions.)